ONE COOL EARTH

 What add-ons can I request at my school?

 Glad you asked!
 We have many items that can be purchased as additional opportunities for your school.
-These include Family Cooking Nights, Waste Audits, Seasonal Farmers Markets and more.
+These include Family Cooking Nights, Field Trips and more.
 We also have extensive online resources that can be accessed for free.

 What if my school or district can't cover certain costs?
 What other options are there?